IN-DEPTH ANALYSIS

 It offers personal loans ranging from $2,000-$35,000, with 24 to 60 months repayment terms and an APR rate of 9.95-35.99%.

-There is, however, a late fee of $25, which you should be aware of if you decide to take out a loan from Avant.
+There is, however, a possible late fee depending on state rules and your agreement, which you should be aware of if you decide to take out a loan from Avant.

 The main difference between these two providers is that, unlike LendingPoint, Avant reports your payment history to all three major credit bureaus, which can be crucial if you’re trying to boost your credit score.